abdullah-wali/abdullah-wali.github.io/projects/sign-glove.md

 The other one is the one with real-time sign language translation, though it is a bit limited due to the lack of a gyrometer in my project (with small budgets come great obstacles!).
 Nonetheless, it is a good way to communicate without a costly interpreter as well as to learn or teach sign languages.

+I wanted my project to be accessible and affordable for all people, so I challenged myself with a Rs 10,000 budget (~$35).
+I carefully planned my components and sensors: Arduino Nano, 16x2 LCD, a pair of gloves, and I found the breadboard, solder, wires and resistors from my club.
+However, buying flex sensor instantly threw me off budget--Rs 4,500 each, while I needed at least 5!

+So I decided to turn to my reverse engineering and tinkering abilities.
+Following research papers, tutorials and physics books, I tested many different materials to make my own flex sensor.
+In the end, a thin paper covered thickly with graphite on both ends sandwiched between two aluminum foils worked the best.
+I covered my very own sensor with cardboard paper to avoid any current leakage and very carefully soldered the ends with wires.
+Making these sensors costed me a few hundred rupees.

+With exhibition approaching, I had no choice but to stay over at the makerspace late into the nights, getting late from lights out at my hostel (and getting punished for being so late).
+At last, I was able to keep my gloves affordable, while also maintaining its functionality--it was worth it.

 #### Hardware

 '''